 Brian McFadin, Certified Professional Coactive Coach, is a master certified professional coach and business consultant, helping solo-preneurs, executives and entrepreneurs to clarify the soul of their mission and accomplish it with passion, ease and joy.
 McFadin lives in Boise, Idaho.

 Fred Moss, M.D.

 Ed Stroupe spent 35 years as a software developer and designer.
-With Mary, his wife of 25 years, he co-founded Integritas, Inc. and led its development group to achieving five national certifications of their electronic medical record software.
-Since his retirement in 2013, he has devoted his time to a passionate study of philosophy, and, in 2017, he published his first novel, “Signaling: A Message from the Future.”
+With his wife of 27 years, Mary, he co-founded Integritas, Inc., and led their development group to achieve five national certifications of their electronic medical record software.
+Since his retirement in 2013, he has devoted his time to a passionate study of philosophy, and, in 2017, published his first novel, “Signaling: A Message from the Future.”
 Stroupe sees the “Discourse as Access” inquiry as a powerful way to forward transformation in the world.
-He and Mary live with their three cats in Santa Fe, New Mexico.
+He and Mary live with her mother and their three cats in Santa Fe, New Mexico.